 This pudding isn’t much of a looker I know, but trust me – the taste more than makes up for it!

-It’s absolutely delicious served with thick double (heavy) cream, vanilla ice cream or if you want to be really over the top indulgent, serve with a small glass of Baileys!
+This brioche pudding is absolutely delicious served with thick double (heavy) cream, vanilla ice cream or if you want to be really over the top indulgent, serve with a small glass of Baileys on the side!

 more recipes using baileys

-Did you make this Baileys Chocolate Brioche pudding?
-Let me know what you thought of the recipe by leaving a comment below.
+I hope you loved it!
+Let me know what you thought by leaving a comment below.

 If you could leave a rating by clicking on the stars in the recipe card, I would really appreciate it.
 Thanks and happy baking!